lbueti/forplot/README.md

 ![](man/figures/README-unnamed-chunk-28-1.png)<!-- -->

-Options can be modified via *s_axis*, *s_hline* and *s_points* using all options available for using all options available for `?graphics::axis`, `?graphics::abline` and `?graphics::points`.
+Options can be modified via *s_axis*, *s_hline* and *s_points* using all options available for using all options available for `graphics::axis`, `graphics::abline` and `graphics::points`.

 Note that for points, each sub-item has can be specified separately using *pointnr* (e.g. to specify colors).